 Common Diseases for Spaghetti Squash

-Pathogens that attack spaghetti squash plants can be fungal, bacterial or viral, and they can be carried by insects, transmitted through the soil or spread by nearby weeds.
-Fungal diseases such as septoria leaf spot and powdery mildew often occur in cool, wet conditions or when plants are overcrowded, and you can prevent them by thinning leaves to provide more air circulation.
+Pathogens that attack spaghetti squash plants can be fungal, bacterial, or viral, and they can be carried by insects, transmitted through the soil, or spread by nearby weeds.
+Fungal diseases such as septoria leaf spot and powdery mildew often occur in cool, wet conditions or when plants are overcrowded, and you can help prevent them by thinning leaves to provide more air circulation.

-Other diseases, such as cercospora leaf spot, fusarium root rot and verticillium wilt, are caused by fungi that live in the soil.
+Other diseases, such as cercospora leaf spot, fusarium root rot, and verticillium wilt, are caused by fungi that live in the soil.
 The most effective prevention is good garden maintenance and crop rotation.
-A fungicide often helps eradicate existing cases, and when it comes to powdery mildew, you can often treat it successfully with hydrogen peroxide.
+A fungicide sometimes helps eradicate existing cases, although it's best used as a preventive; carefully read and follow all label directions.

-Bacterial wilt is caused by a bacterium, and squash mosaic is a virus.
-Both are spread by cucumber beetles, while aster yellows is a phytoplasma carried by leafhoppers, so controlling insects is doubly important because it helps control diseases.
+Bacterial wilt is caused by a pathogenic bacterium, and squash mosaic is a virus.
+Both are spread by cucumber beetles, while aster yellows is caused by a phytoplasma carried by leafhoppers, so controlling insects is doubly important because it helps control diseases.